akhilrao/akhilrao.github.io/_posts/2015-10-15-hidden-action-agency-problem.md

 \text{s.t.} ~~& \int_{\pi_a}^{\pi_b} v(w(\pi )) f(\pi | e) ~ d \pi - g(e) \ge \bar{u}
 \end{align} $$

 We can think of this as a two-stage decision process: given some level of effort from the manager, the owner wants to pay him the profit-maximizing wage.
 The constraint is called an "individual rationality (IR) constraint" or a "participation constraint".
 It's a way to factor the manager's problem into the owner's decision-making - the owner is constrained to pay the manager a wage that is at least as good as the manager's outside offer.
 If the owner doesn't, the manager won't work for her.
-For a fixed level of effort \\(e\\), the owner's problem can be simplified to minimizing the manager's wage subject to the participation constraint.
+For a fixed level of effort $$e$$, the owner's problem can be simplified to minimizing the manager's wage subject to the participation constraint.

 $$ \begin{align}
 \min_{w( \pi )} ~~& \int_{\pi_a}^{\pi_b} w( \pi ) f(\pi | e) ~ d \pi \cr
 \text{s.t.} ~~& \int_{\pi_a}^{\pi_b} v(w(\pi )) f(\pi | e) ~ d \pi - g(e) \ge \bar{u}
 \end{align} $$

-A minimization problem can be made into a maximization problem by multiplying the objective by \\(-1\\).
+A minimization problem can be made into a maximization problem by multiplying the objective by $$-1$$.
 Economists seem to prefer maximization, while statisticians and computer scientists seem to prefer minimization.

-Since we integrated over \\(\pi\\) this wage holds for all realizations of profit.
+Since we integrated over $$\pi$$ this wage holds for all realizations of profit.
 We can solve this as a constrained maximization

 $$ \begin{align}
 \mathcal{L} = & - \int_{\pi_a}^{\pi_b} w( \pi ) f(\pi | e) ~ d \pi + \lambda [\int_{\pi_a}^{\pi_b} v(w(\pi )) f(\pi | e) ~ d \pi - g(e) - \bar{u}] \cr